Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 Are the tiles suitable for a bathroom or kitchen?

-These ceramic tiles are more suited to a bathroom than a kitchen.
-In the kitchen tiles such as these will be exposed to much more dirt, grease and grime - in which case the tiles will require several coats of a sealant and careful maintenance
+Yes, these ceramic tiles are suited for use in a bathroom and kitchen.
+In these environments the tiles will be exposed to much more dirt, grease and grime - in which case the tiles will require several coats of a sealant and careful maintenance.
+You can see the sealants we stock and recommend on the Sealants and cleaning page.

 How thick are the tiles?